What do you do with a washed-up bathtub?

 recommend that you use cement backer board.
 Regular drywall may be used on the other

+removal.
 Apply the drywall, tape and sand it, and then finish the wall.
-You may want to mark the panels
+You may want to mark

-next to the baseboard in case you have to remove the panel again for repairs.
-Tile or paint the
+the panels next to the baseboard in case you have to remove the panel again for repairs.
+Tile

 NOTE: Keep in mind these are basic instructions and in most instances three tradesman are